IRTF-HRPC/drafts/draft-terminology.md

 Aside from the arguably most important reason outlined above, these terms are becoming less used and therefore increasingly less compatible as more communities move away from its use (eg {{Python}},
 {{Drupal}}, and {{Django}}.
 The usage of 'master' and 'slave' in hardware and software has been halted by the Los Angeles County Office of Affirmative Action, the Django community, the Python community and several other programming languages.
 This was done because the language is offensive and hurts people in the community {{Django2}}.
-It is also no longer in use at the IEEE.
+Root operator Internet Systems Consortium stopped using the terms because they were asked to {{ISC}}.

 In addition to being inappropriate and arcane, the master-slave metaphor is both technically and historically inaccurate.
 For instance, in DNS the 'slave' is able to refuse zone transfers on the ground that it is malformed.
 The metaphor is incorrect historically given the most recent centuries during which "the role of the master was to abdicate and the role of the slave was to revolt" {{McClelland}}.